-There are many senior dogs for adoption at The Animal Foundation's two convenient adoption locations.
-Here are ten reasons you should consider adopting one of our oh-so-lovable senior dogs for adoption.
+There are many senior dogs for adoption at The Animal Foundation.
+Here are ten reasons you should consider adopting one of our oh-so-lovable senior dogs.

 1. Senior dogs need homes, too.